 2. When editing a contact

 Editing a contact's record provides you with their contact scoring details.
-Click on Contacts, click on the address book you require, and then click on the Edit pencil icon next to the contact you wish to see the contact score details for.
+Select Contacts, select the address book you require, and then click on the Edit pencil icon next to the contact you wish to see the contact score details for.

 Their overall contact score, plus suitability and engagement scores, are displayed when you mouse over their contact score tile.
 A trending icon will also indicate whether their score has increased, decreased or remained the same since the previous score evaluation.